solliancenet/microsoft-mysql-developer-guide/artifacts/05-CloudDeploy-MySQLFlex/README.md

 # Utilize AKS and Azure Database for MySQL Flexible Server

-Rather than managing the database volumes for a MySQL server instance, it is possible to utilize Azure Database for MySql Flexible Server in order to use a platform as a service approach.
+Rather than managing the database volumes for a MySQL server instance, it is possible to utilize Azure Database for MySQL Flexible Server in order to use a platform as a service approach.
 This will remove the need to have a database server container and a volumne to be persisted.

 ## Push images to Azure Container Registry